Joel Schumacher: Early filmmaking

 In 1974, Schumacher wrote a script for an eponymous biographic made-for-television movie based on the life of Virginia Hill.
 He was selected to serve as the movie's director and started filming on September 9.

 In 1974, he and Howard Rosenman wrote the script for Sparkle which later went into production in 1975, and was released in 1976.
 His original plan for the film was for the film to be a "black Gone with the Wind", but had to be modest due to the limited budget given to the production by Warner Bros.
 According to Schumacher the film represented his "personal fascination" with Jesse Jackson, Angela Davis, Tammi Terrell, and Diana Ross.
 He was later selected to write the screenplays for Car Wash and The Wiz.

 In 1978, Schumacher was selected to serve as the director of Amateur Night at the Dixie Bar and Grill which was later released in 1979.
 On January 31, 1980, he submitted a script for A Chorus Line, but the film underwent rewrites in development hell.

 In 1979, he was selected to serve as the director of The Incredible Shrinking Woman, his first theatrically released film, to replace John Landis, who had left after Universal Pictures had reduced the film's budget.
 In 1981, the film was released to negative reviews, and was a box office bomb.
 The film was initially given a $30 million budget, but it was reduced to $11–13 million although it would later rise to over $20 million due to the cost of special effects.

 In 1983, he directed D.C.
 Cab starring Mr. T, but later stated that he only worked on the film as he needed a job.

 St. Elmo's Fire and The Lost Boys

 In 1984, Schumacher was selected by Columbia Pictures to direct St. Elmo's Fire and was secretive during the production of the film.
 In 1987, he directed The Lost Boys.
 Both films were successful among young people and were his first major critical and commercial successes.

-Following The Lost Boys, Schumacher directed Cousins (a remake of the French film Cousin Cousine), Flatliners, Dying Young, Falling Down, and The Client.
+Following The Lost Boys, Schumacher directed Cousins (1989, a remake of the French film Cousin Cousine), Flatliners (1990), Dying Young (1991), and Falling Down (1993).
+He also directed two film adaptations of John Grisham best-sellers:The Client (1994) and A Time to Kill (1996).